MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Client -AdvancedSettings @{PFileSupportedExtensions=""}

-Example2:  PowerShell command for the scanner to protect all file types, where your label policy is named "Scanner":
+Example 2:  PowerShell command for the scanner to protect all file types, where your label policy is named "Scanner":

 	Set-LabelPolicy -Identity Scanner -AdvancedSettings @{PFileSupportedExtensions="*"}